Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Countering VE requires that all individuals within the nuclear organisation play their part, not simply the Security Department.
 This begins with the commitment of leadership.
 Both executive and line management must demonstrate their belief that a credible threat exists and that nuclear security is important.
 They must lead by example.
 The Human Resources Department also plays a crucial role by creating employment policies, procedures and programmes that support a security-aware culture amongst staff.

 WINS has held several workshops and has written extensively on the various external and internal threats to nuclear facilities, including the threat of terrorism.
-Due to the continuously evolving nature of the VE threat, WINS will be continuing its series of events on the topic by conducting an international best practice workshop to review the latest information on radicalisation matters and to listen to the experience gained by those who are implementing security arrangements against VEs.
-Building on the discussions and key findings of the previous WINS events, this workshop will:
+Due to the continuously evolving nature of the VE threat, WINS continued its series of events on the topic by conducting an international best practice workshop to review the latest information on radicalisation matters and to listen to the experience gained by those who are implementing security arrangements against VEs.
+Building on the discussions and key findings of the previous WINS events, this workshop:

-This workshop targets security managers and other security professionals from nuclear operators and regulatory bodies.
-It will also target senior officers from law enforcement agencies and representatives of international organisations.
-Academic experts and representatives from other industries will be invited to present their experience and lessons learned.
+This workshop targeted security managers and other security professionals from nuclear operators and regulatory bodies.
+It also targeted senior officers from law enforcement agencies and representatives of international organisations.
+Academic experts and representatives from other industries were invited to present their experience and lessons learned.

-WINS is promoting gender diversity in its events and female delegates are highly encouraged to apply this workshop.
+WINS is promoting gender diversity in its events and female delegates were highly encouraged to apply this workshop.

-Participation will be limited to 50 individuals.
-Deadline for application is 15 September 2019.
-Applicants will be notified on the status of their application by 31 October 2019, latest.
+Participation was be limited to 50 individuals.
+Deadline for application was 15 September 2019.
+Applicants were notified on the status of their application by 31 October 2019.

-In line with WINS’ innovative approach to best practice workshops, this event will be interactive and professionally facilitated.
-The workshop will be built around a number of presentations from invited expert speakers, as well as breakout sessions that enable participants to further explore the topic and share their experience and lessons learned.
-An instant electronic voting system will allow participants to provide their views on questions put to the workshop by anonymously registering their opinions using a keypad.
-The workshop will be held in English.
-As with all WINS events, the discussions will be unclassified but subject to Chatham House rules (what was said can be reported, but not attributed).
+In line with WINS’ innovative approach to best practice workshops, this event was interactive and professionally facilitated.
+The workshop was built around a number of presentations from invited expert speakers, as well as breakout sessions that enable participants to further explore the topic and share their experience and lessons learned.
+An instant electronic voting system allowed participants to provide their views on questions put to the workshop by anonymously registering their opinions using a keypad.
+The workshop was held in English.
+As with all WINS events, the discussions were unclassified but subject to Chatham House rules (what was said can be reported, but not attributed).

-CRDF Global will support WINS with the application and logistical processes.
-Attendees will be expected to meet their own costs for travel and accommodation.
-Please note that CRDF Global is in a position to cover travel and accommodation cost for some selected individuals.
-Participants will be responsible for obtaining a visa for traveling to the United Kingdom.
+CRDF Global supported WINS with the application and logistical processes.
+Attendees were expected to meet their own costs for travel and accommodation.
+CRDF Global was in a position to cover travel and accommodation cost for some selected individuals.
+Participants were responsible for obtaining a visa for traveling to the United Kingdom.

 Ms. Anida Čeliković (WINS)